brandonskeele/brandonskeele/README.md

 ### Hi there 👋
+I am currently a student at Brigham Young University.
+I am part of the statistics major with an emphasis in data science.

 <!--
 **brandonskeele/brandonskeele** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.